Apple Watch Ultra 2 vs. Series 10 Titanium: Which Premium Model is Best?

 The Series 10 has "all-day" battery life according to Apple, which is around 18 hours.
 In my actual use, I get about 30 hours on the 42mm size with the Always-On Display (AOD) enabled, and 36 hours with it off.
 The 46mm model lasts slightly longer, about 32 hours with AOD on, and 40 hours with it off.
 And with quick charging, it’s easy to get a boost when I need it—30 minutes gets back to 80%, which is faster than the Series 9.

-For those who want to wear their Apple Watch to bed, the Series 10 is way more comfortable.
+If you want to wear your Apple Watch to bed, the Series 10 is way more comfortable.
 I rely on my Eight Sleep for sleep tracking, but because the Series 10 is so lightweight, I occasionally end up sleeping with it on because I forget it’s there.

 Ultra 2